45 Rare & Scarce Moth species recorded at Rough Bank

 - Aethes piercei.
 See A. hartmanniana above.
 (1 record)

 - Cochylis flaviciliana.
 The forewings of this tortrix moth are creamy yellow close to the body,

 bright pink towrds their tips, with a reddish-brown stripe across the middle (wingspan 11-16mm).

 The larvae feed on Field Scabious.
-There are recent records from 3 other Cotswold sites; adults are found
+There are recent records from a few other Cotswold sites; adults are found

-from late June to early August.
+from mid June to mid August.
 (1 record)